 Select the Point Data Plot display type.

 In the lower-right panel of the Field Selector, open the Layout Model tab.
 Click the down arrows and select PWinds <local>.
 Click Create Display.
 The default display is a world projection with wind barbs and pressures plotted.
-As you zoom in you will see more stations appear in the plot.
+More stations appear in the plot as the display is zoomed.

 Displaying radar imagery from a text file

 Remove All Layers and Data Sources from the previous displays.
-If you have created more than one tab, close the extra tabs by clicking the “X” in the right corner of the tab.
+If there are multiple tabs, close the extra tabs by clicking the “X” in the right corner of the tab.

 To add the data source for the <local path>/Data/Generic/Radar/text/RADAR.ASCII file, in the Data Sources tab of the Data Explorer, open the General -> Flat files chooser.
 In the Flat files chooser: